dadoonet/dadoonet.github.io/content/blog/2016-07-30-adding-a-new-rest-endpoint-to-elasticsearch/index.md

 ### Implement handleRequest

 As we did not implemented the REST logic yet, this test will obviously fail.
-Let's fix that in `RestHelloAction`.
+Let's fix that in `HelloRestAction`.

 First, we will send back a JSON object to the user.
 Elasticsearch provides `XContent` classes to deal with this.